 There is a lot of talk in the online golf community about thick driver grips.
-Are there any benefits or reasons why an oversized driver grip would be more suitable than others?
+Are there any benefits or reasons why an oversized grip on driver would be more suitable than others?

 While they exist for a reason and have benefits for individual players, they are not necessarily better overall.
 In a little bit, we’ll discuss who they’re best for and why.